 The buildings where we live and work present a massive untapped opportunity for energy cost savings, economic development and reductions in greenhouse gas pollution.
 The goal of the Denver City Energy Project is to unlock $1.3 billion in energy savings and 800,000 metric tons of GHG emission reductions, the equivalent of 73,000 homes energy use for one year.

 The first step in improving energy performance is to measure it.
-We're asking buildings to step on the ENERGY STAR scale to benchmark their building and then enroll in the Denver City Energy Project.
+Benchmark your building using ENERGY STAR's Portfolio Manager tool and then share your score with the city to enroll in the Denver City Energy Project.
 The city is leading by example by benchmarking over 7 million square feet of its own buildings and committing to cutting their energy use 20% by 2020.
-Summary of project and enrollment
+Printable summary of project and enrollment

 The Denver City Energy Project will help the citizens and businesses of Denver:

 Save Money.
 Buildings use a lot of energy, so utility bills are a significant cost for owners and tenants.
 An estimated $340 million of potential investment in energy efficiency could yield $1.3 billion in energy savings.

 Stay Competitive.
 Not only would the potential investment in energy efficiency create 4,000 jobs in Denver.
 Energy efficient buildings will make Denver an even more attractive place to do business.
 Tenants are starting to look for efficient buildings because they are cost effective, more comfortable, and in line with corporate sustainability initiatives.
 Today efficient buildings already have occupancy rates that are 1-18% higher than their standard counterparts.

 Do Denver’s Part for the Climate.
 Over 64% of Denver’s carbon emissions come from commercial and multi-family buildings.
 The Denver City Energy Project aims to cut that by 18%.